Differences Between Busy People and Productive People

 The idea that being busy equals being productive is very far-fetched.
 A person who has a busy schedule is not necessarily productive.
 In fact, a productive person, or “Productivity Ninja“, is not the same as a busy one. ‘’Many people see those who rush around chasing errands as more productive than those who are more passive.
 But is often the very opposite’’ – explains Fred Dickson, a psychology expert at a well known Essay Service.

-To help you differentiate between the two, we found the 15 biggest differences between a busy and a productive person.
+To help you differentiate between the two, here are the biggest differences between a busy and a productive person.

-As we like to highlight in our Email Training, there’s a difference between emails and instant messaging.
-If something is urgent enough, people will pick up the phone and therefore we don’t immediately have to answer every single email in our inbox.
-Productive people don’t focus on responding to every email straight away, but have systems in place which will help them process their emails.
+A productive person lets you wait a bit.
+We highlight in our Email Training the difference between email and instant messaging.
+If something is urgent, people will pick up the phone.
+You don’t have to answer every single email in our inbox immediately.
+Productive people don’t focus on responding to every email straight away.
+But they have systems in place which will help them process their emails.
 Busy people tend to start their days by checking their emails and in return let the state of their inbox dictate the rest of their day.
 Productive people know there are better ways to start the day.

 Which of your habits are you turning upside down to become a Productivity Ninja rather than a busy person?

 By Chris Richardson

 Chris is a journalist, editor and a blogger.
 He loves to write, learn new things, and meet new people.
 Chris is also fond of travelling, sports and playing the guitar.
 Follow him on Google+.